pradeephubgit/appsignal-docs/source/support/maintenance-policy.html.md

 ## Newer integrations

 For new integrations (programming languages and packages) this support policy does not apply.
 AppSignal will first only target the maintained, or latest, version of a language/package.
 We will not support older versions immediately unless relevant.

+## Git branches

+During the support process an app may have tested a fix or new feature upon request, by including any of the AppSignal integrations via Git through a specific Git branch.
+These branches belong to Pull Requests which are eventually either merged or closed.
+Afterward the branch that belongs to the Pull Request is __removed after six months__.
+This may take longer at times, but no guarantees are made about the lifetime of branches beyond this point.

+Please update your integration to the latest released version of the packages as soon as possible.

+We strongly advise to _never_ deploy an app to its production environment when it's installing an AppSignal integration through Git.